Last Updated on January 14, 2026 by Ewen Finser

 Dext is built for those teams that live in email and Slack, use QBO/Xero as their main ledger, and have clients on Shopify and Amazon.

-For these teams, Prepare + Commerce + Precision gives you one integrated system that collects documents and sales data, cleans and structures it, pushes it into the general ledger, and flags issues across the client base.
+For these teams, the platform gives you one integrated system that collects documents and sales data, cleans and structures it, pushes it into the general ledger, and flags issues across the client base.
 The result is better books and significantly less grunt work.

 Maturity in the Market